 This concrete arch 1909 bridge, known historically as the Golf Links Bridge, was documented to Connecticut 's state standards.

 Documentation of Massachusetts Highway Bridges

-AHS staff have documented a number of historic highway bridges in Massachusetts, including to Historic American Engineering Recordation standards.
+AHS has documented a number of historic highway bridges in Massachusetts, including to Historic American Engineering Recordation standards.

 Comstock Covered Bridge